brianfluk/software-engineering-project/iteration-02.review.md

 List process-related (i.e. team organization) decisions that, in retrospect, were not as successful as you thought they would be.

- * The lack of structure for commenting code resulted in our javascript code becoming spagettied after pushs and commits from different team members.
+ * The lack of structure for commenting code resulted in our JavaScript code becoming spaghetti'd after pushes and commits from different team members.
 This became problematic when we decided to change the pdf viewer to have the pdfs hosted on the node server.
 After a slack conversation a new commenting guideline was established.

  * The use of doodle to aid us in setting up a meeting was not very effective.
 We found that it was very tedious to import our schedule and selecting a timeslot that works for everyone.
 We went back to just asking